-Peanut oral immunotherapy in a capsule is close to approval, bringing hope — not of a cure — but of lives lived with less vulnerability.
+Peanut oral immunotherapy in a capsule is close to approval.
+This brings hope – not of a cure – but of a therapy that leads to living with less vulnerability.

 Then, when Alex was 9, the family moved to southern California, met their new allergist, and learned that she was also conducting peanut oral immunotherapy trials.
 This time, however, the studies weren’t being done for academic purposes.
 A company called Allergen Research Corp. was developing a standardized treatment that the founders hoped would be approved by the Food and Drug Administration.
 Alex had the opportunity to take part in one of the trials of a Phase 2 clinical study of what is essentially a new drug regimen – featuring carefully calibrated dosages of peanut proteins.